viperproject/prusti-dev/artifact/examples/README.txt

 ==============================

 This folder contains the examples from Rosetta Code we verified with Prusti.
-Each example is split between two fails: the original Rust file ``*.rs.orig`` and the verified version ``*.rs``.
+Each example is split between two files: the original Rust file ``*.rs.orig`` and the verified version ``*.rs``.
 For example, the original version of the binary search example can be found in file ``Binary_search.rs.orig`` and the verified version in file